zevilz/zImageOptimizer/README.md

 docker run -it -u "$UID:$GID" -d --volume /mnt/ImagesHundred/marker:/work/marker --volume /mnt/ImagesHundred/images/:/work/images/ -v /etc/passwd:/etc/passwd:ro -v /etc/group:/etc/group:ro varunbatrait/zimageoptimizer ./zImageOptimizer.sh -p /work/images/ -q -n -m /work/marker/marker
 ```

-## Automatical installing dependences
+## Automatical installing dependencies
 Notice: curent user must be root or user with sudo access.

-Start the script in the optimization mode (`-p|--path`) or the checking tools mode (`-c|--check-only`, recommended) if you want to install dependences automatically.
+Start the script in the optimization mode (`-p|--path`) or the checking tools mode (`-c|--check-only`, recommended) if you want to install dependencies automatically.
 It will check installed tools and printing a choise option dialog if one or more tools not found.
-Select **Install dependences and exit** option by typing a appropriate number and press enter.
-The script will install dependences based on your platform, distribution and package manager.
-You may need to enter a password and confirm actions during installation dependences.
+Select **Install dependencies and exit** option by typing a appropriate number and press enter.
+The script will install dependencies based on your platform, distribution and package manager.
+You may need to enter a password and confirm actions during installation dependencies.
 Restart script to recheck installed tools after that.

 Supported on:
 - DEB-based linux distributions (i686/amd64)